athulpg007/AMAT/README.md

 * Many examples and recreation of results from published literature
 * Extensive documented source code
 * Can be used for probe and lander Entry, Descent, Landing (EDL) calculations
-* Comes with a standard set of nominal atmospheric models and interplanetary trajectory catalog
+* Comes with a standard set of nominal atmospheric models

 ## Installation